MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-getfilters-method.md

 ---
 title: "Record.GetFilters Method"
-description: "Gets a string that contains a list of the filters within the current filter group for all fields in a record.
-In addition, this method also returns the state of the MARKEDONLY method (Record)." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Gets a string that contains a list of the filters within the current filter group for all fields in a record." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na